swvanderlaan/A_Practical_Primer_in_Human_Complex_Genetics_CoCalc/docs/02_4_gettingstarted_cocalc.md

 <p class="caption">(\#fig:cocalcterminalkernel)CoCalc terminal window.</p>
 </div>

 Now you can start typing your `bash` commands.
 Let's see what we have in the directory you're at by typing `ls`.
-Check  Chapter \@ref(getting-started-standalone) for more background on some common Terminal commands.
+Just check Google to find some [great cheatsheets](https://phoenixnap.com/kb/bash-commands){target="_blank"} on common `bash` commands for Terminal.

 <div class="figure" style="text-align: center">
 <img src="img/cocalc/cocalc_terminal_window_ls.png" alt="CoCalc listing the contents of the directory." width="85%" />